-The metrics of success which we choose lead to long-term real life consequences, they determine everything.
+The metrics of success which we choose lead to long-term real life consequences, and they determine everything.

 I challenge you to take a moment and set up Happiness Hypotheticals with some of your biggest drives and desires in your life and see what answer comes up.
-Feel free to post them in the comments below.
 What you’ll notice is that bringing your yardstick off of external measures of success and onto internal states of happiness and meaning will lead to a more purposeful and fruitful life.

 Here’s a recent example of mine:

 Earlier this year, I found that I was getting really hung up on how many people were reading my book and my blog.
 I was getting frustrated because for the first time in my career, my readership had plateaued.
 I found myself tempted to pander to the lowest common denominator just to get more traffic.
 I had to ask myself, “Would I rather be read by a massive audience for something I don’t care writing about, or a smaller audience for something I do care writing about?”

 That quickly put things in perspective.
 I need to write about the things which are important to me in my life first, and look to cater that information to help others second.
 That’s the only way that what I write will feel true.